Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Number of episodes: 6 x 45-52 minutes

 Why you should stream it: It’s the terrible question that plagues many people’s darkest thoughts: what if a new addition to the family turned out to be… evil?!?
 Laura (Robin Wright, House Of Cards) at first welcomes her son’s girlfriend Cherry (Olivia Cooke, Bates Motel), but soon catches her lying and decides to investigate the newcomer’s background.
 (Relatable!)
 When Laura doesn’t like what she finds, tensions rise as the situation turns from uncomfortable to explosive.
-Unpredictable, lurid, glamorous and utterly absorbing, it’s been a fixture in Prime Video’s top 10 since its September release – don’t miss one of the year’s most talked-about dramas.
+Unpredictable, lurid, glamorous and utterly absorbing, it was a fixture in Prime Video’s top 10 for months – don’t miss one of the year’s most talked-about dramas.

 Frauds